Is It Okay to Eat After Brushing Your Teeth? How Long Should You Wait?

 Who Is a Dentist, and Why Are They Essential for Maintaining Your Oral Health?
 Understand Their Role in Preventive and Restorative Dental Care

-A dentist is a qualified healthcare entity that deals with the diagnosis, treatment and also the prevention of diseases affecting the oral cavity.
-A dentist gets a bachelor’s degree and then goes to dental school to earn a Doctor of Dental Surgery or Doctor of Dental Medicine degree and then must complete a clerkship or an internship.
+A dentist is a qualified healthcare professional who deals with the diagnosis, treatment, and prevention of diseases affecting the oral cavity.
+A dentist gets a bachelor’s degree and then goes to dental school to earn a Doctor of Dental Surgery or Doctor of Dental Medicine degree, and then must complete a clerkship or an internship.

 They are also legally allowed to undertake operative procedures like fillings, crowning, root canals, and extraction, and overall supervision of the total oral health of their patients.